 60. There are a lot of informational products out there.
 The thing that sets your information apart from everyone else's is your personal stories, experiences, and education.

-61. Normally, you should only refresh your brand visuals when you’re updating your brand vision.
+61. Only refresh your brand visuals when you’re updating your brand vision.

-62. Creative entreprenuers—refrain from rebranding your visuals multiple times per year.
+62. Creative entrepreneurs—refrain from rebranding your visuals multiple times per year.

 63. You need consistency to gain the know, like, and trust factor.